rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-explained.md

 The word **spoof** means **falsified**.
 A spoofed email is when the sender purposely alters parts of the email to make the message appear as though it was authored by someone else.
 Commonly, the sender’s name/address and the body of the message are formatted to appear from a legitimate source.
 Sometimes, the spoofer will make the email appear to come from a private citizen somewhere.

 A spoofed message can appear to be sent from a coworker, a bank, a family member or any number of seemingly trustworthy sources.
 A good spoof will look like any other email that you would normally receive.

+Warning: If you suspect you have received a fraudulent message **DO NOT** click any link in the message or enter any information that is requested.

 ### Why do people spoof email?